 The Clean Development Mechanism (CDM) was initiated by the UNFCCC in 2004.
 The CDM is the first global system for environmental investments and credits.
 Under the CDM, climate projects in developing countries can issue Certified Emission Reductions (CERs).

 Until the Paris Agreement came into force, CERs could be used by developed countries to meet part of their emission reduction targets under the Kyoto Protocol.
 Companies and individuals can still use CERs to meet voluntary carbon neutrality targets.

 Each CDM project must be approved by the host government and is registered in the United Nations CDM Registry.

 Verifiers & Auditors:

 Under the CDM, verification is also carried out by independent auditors, in this case called Designated Operational Entities (DOEs).

-Carbon offset projects can still be certified with additional standards.
-These additional standards are only possible in combination with the Gold Standard, the Verified Carbon Standard or the Clean Development Mechanism.
+Climate projects can still be certified with additional standards.
+These additional standards are only possible in combination with the Gold Standard, the Verified Carbon Standard, or the Clean Development Mechanism.
 Click on a logo below to find out more.